Nesactium

-Nesactium (Istrian dialect: Vizače, Nezakcij, Nesazio) was an ancient fortified town and hill fort of the Histri tribe.
-Its ruins are located in southern Istria, Croatia, between the villages of Muntić and Valtura.
+Nesactium (Istrian dialect: Vizače, Nezakcij, Nesazio) was the capital of the Histri tribe and later a Roman city.
+Its remains are located in southern Istria, Croatia, between the villages of Muntić and Valtura.

 History

-In pre-Roman times, Nesactium, ruled by its legendary king Epulon, was the capital of the tribal population of the peninsula called Histri, who were also connected to the prehistoric Castellieri culture.
-Some theories state a later Celtic influence, but who they were and where they came from has never been discovered for certain.
+In pre-Roman times the Histri inhabited the Istrian peninsula.
+They were connected to the prehistoric Castellieri culture and some theories state a later Celtic influence.
 It is believed that their main economic activities were trade and piracy all over the ancient Mediterranean Sea.

+At one time the Histri were ruled by their legendary king Epulon.

-In 177 BC, the town was conquered by the Romans and destroyed.
+In 177 BC the town was conquered by the Romans and destroyed.
 Rebuilt upon the original Histrian pattern, it was a Roman town until 46–45 BC, when the Ancient Greek colony Polai was elevated to Pietas Iulia, today Pula.
 The town was located on the ancient road Via Flavia, which connected Trieste to Dalmatia.
 The area was abandoned by the Romans in the 6th century, following the Avaro-Slav invasions.
 Its Histro-Roman walls still remain.

+History of research

+Kristina Mihovilić, who for many years was curator at the Archaeological Museum of Istria in Pula and excavator of the Bronze Age settlement of Monkodonja, is particularly linked to the research of Nesactium and the Histrians.